 Payment Plan: If you would like information on paying summer tuition in installments, ask about this option when registering for the course, or contact Students Services at 906-227-1221.

-***Several SCHOLARSHIPS are available to defray some of the field school costs.
+Scholarships: ***We anticipate that several SCHOLARSHIPS will be available to defray some of the field school costs.
 Although all students can apply for the scholarships, priority will go to NMU students.***

 Dr. Scott Demel